timothywarner/psarmtools/README.md

 Name DisplayName       Type Value

-rg   Resource Group    PaaS plur-18-rg-dev vm   Virtual Machine   IaaS plur-18-vm-dev st   Storage Account   IaaS plur18stdev
+rg   Resource Group    PaaS plur-8F-rg-dev vm   Virtual Machine   IaaS plur-8F-vm-dev st   Storage Account   IaaS plur8fstdev
 ```
-In the above output, the **18** represents a two-digit hexadecimal identifier.
-As you know, some Azure resources need to be globally unique.
+In the above output, the **8F** represents a two-digit hexadecimal identifier.
+As you know, some Azure resources need to be globally unique, so this method attempts to make that easier for you.

 Notice the storage account's format; this defers to the (frustrating) limitations of lowercase, alphanumeric storage account names with no intervening hyphens or underscores.

 You are limited to a maximum of four characters for your project name.
-Don't get angry!
 Azure has a 15-character requirement for virtual machine names, so I applied that 15-character maximum to all these proposed resource names.
 Better safe than sorry!

 ### TODO
 * Finish comment-based help